besttoolsforever/CipherSmith/README.md

 This project was created with a clear objective: to address a common gap found in most password generators.

 Many existing tools prioritize complexity, but often fail to deliver passwords that are practical for everyday use.
-The result is strings that may be highly secure, yet difficult to memorize, type by hand, or apply in real-world contexts.
+The result is strings that may be secure, yet difficult to memorize, type by hand, or apply in real-world contexts.

 CipherSmith was designed to bridge this gap.
 It provides passwords that balance both security and usability — strong enough to protect sensitive accounts, yet simple enough to be typed manually in situations such as configuring Wi-Fi networks or setting up new email accounts.